USDA: Ban Bullhooks Now!

 Sponsor: The Animal Rescue Site

-Bullhooks are used to poke and prod elephants into obeying their trainers, but it's highly painful for them.
-Take action!
+Bullhooks are used to pressure elephants into obeying their trainers, but they cause serious injury.
+Help us ban bullhooks now!

 Many zoos and circuses today are using inhumane techniques to train their elephants.
 The methods often involve the use of a bullhook, or a tool used to poke and punish the animals.
 The bullhook is made of metal and is highly painful to the elephant.
 The trainer uses the tool to exert pressure on the elephant's sensitive areas and ultimately coax it into performing.